Plumsail/documents-docs/source/user-guide/processes/examples/create-document-from-template-sign-eversign.rst

-.. title:: How to automatically create PDF documents from a Word template and send them for e-signature to eversign
+.. title:: How to automatically create PDF documents from Word template and send them for e-signature to eversign

 .. meta::
-   :description: Generate sales contracts from a template and sign using eversign and Plumsail Documents
+   :description: Generate sales contracts from template and sign using eversign and Plumsail Documents

 Automatically generate documents from template and send to eversign for e-signing
 ==========================================================================================